sara-lai/sg-knowledge-challenge/README.md

 <br>
 <br>

-This is simplified quiz generation software prepared for a demo.
-Be sure to try out the next generation version of The Great Singapore Knowledge Challenge launching in June 2025 at [thegameofknowledge.com](https://thegameofknowledge.com).
+This is simplified quiz generation software prepared for a presentation.
+Be sure to try out the next generation version of The Great Singapore Knowledge Challenge launching in June 2025 at [thegameofknowledge.com](https://thegameofknowledge.com)!

 [play demo version](https://sara-lai.github.io/sg-knowledge-challenge/)